North Carolina governor: RNC hasn’t submitted safety plan

-North Carolina Health and Human Services Secretary Mandy Cohen sent a letter Monday to the top RNC organizer asking for a written safety plan after Trump demanded in a tweet that North Carolina guarantee a full-scale, in-person convention will be held.
+North Carolina Health and Human Services Secretary Mandy Cohen sent a letter Monday to the top RNC organizer asking for the written plans after Trump demanded in a tweet that North Carolina guarantee a full-scale, in-person convention will be held.
 Cooper and Cohen say that they had discussed various scenarios with convention organizers but want their plan in writing.

 “We’re ready to hold the RNC convention in North Carolina in a safe way.
 And for weeks and months, the health experts in our office have had conversations with the people organizing the RNC about how to have it in a safe way,” he said.

-But despite the request on Monday, Cooper said: “We’ve yet to see” any plans from the RNC.
+But despite the request Monday, Cooper said: “We’ve yet to see” a written safety plan from RNC organizers.

 Cooper said his administration required a similar written plan from NASCAR ahead of its recent race in the Charlotte area that was held without fans.
 He said he’s in similar discussions with sports teams including Charlotte’s NFL and NBA teams.

+It was signed by Republican National Committee Chairwoman Ronna McDaniel and Republican National Convention President Marcia Lee Kelly.

+The letter, which doesn’t represent a finalized safety plan, proposes steps including apps asking attendees daily health questions, taking attendees’ temperature before they board transportation, health checks again at the NBA arena serving as the center of the convention and aggressive cleaning and sanitizing of public areas.

-Trump threatened in a tweet Monday to move the RNC unless Cooper could guarantee a full-capacity gathering.
+Trump threatened in a tweet Monday to move the convention unless Cooper guarantees a full-capacity gathering.
 Then on Tuesday, Trump reiterated the idea by saying he wanted an answer from Cooper within a week, or he’d be forced to consider moving the convention somewhere else.
 Florida and Georgia’s governors have said they’re interested in hosting

 Asked about Trump’s demand for an answer within a week, Cooper told reporters: “We’re not on any timeline here.”